Barton's Club 93

 Barton's Club 93 is a hotel and casino located in Jackpot, Nevada.
 It is the largest privately held property in Jackpot and one of the main competitors of the Pinnacle Entertainment-owned Cactus Pete's and Horseshu Casino.

 History

 Barton's Club 93 was founded in 1957 as a motel next to Cactus Pete's.
 The operation was expanded in the 1970s to a property directly across the street.

 The name "Club 93" is a reference to U.S. Route 93, which is the main road in Jackpot and where the property is located.

 Casino

-The casino features 300 + slot machines.
+The casino features more than three hundred slot machines.